r-khr/talks/Angular2/style-guide/angular-2-style-guide.md

 ### How to setup and use environment variables?

-Environment variables require modication to the files within `app/environments` folder.
-Depending on the file extention you can provide a different combination of conditions.
+Environment variables require modification to the files within `app/environments` folder.
+Depending on the file extension you can provide a different combination of conditions.

 Creating a file `environment.prod.ts` with conditions.